1942 Wisconsin gubernatorial election

 The 1942 Wisconsin gubernatorial election was held on November 3, 1942.

 Incumbent Republican Governor Julius P. Heil was defeated by Progressive nominee Orland S. Loomis in a rematch of the 1940 election with 49.65% of the vote.
+As of 2023, this is the last time Waupaca and Dodge counties did not vote for the Republican candidate for governor.
+Primary elections were held on September 15, 1942.

 Loomis died of a heart attack on December 7, 1942, a month before he was to take office.
-The Wisconsin Supreme Court ruled that Lieutenant Governor Walter Samuel Goodland would serve Orland Loomis's term as governor, overriding the view of Governor Julius Heil that he should continue in office.
+The Wisconsin Supreme Court ruled that Lieutenant Governor Walter Samuel Goodland would serve Orland Loomis's term as governor.

-Primary elections

-Primary elections were held on September 15, 1942.